Rhadammanthis/Karaman/README.md

 ## Testing

-Running `npm test` will run the unit tests with karma.
+Running `gulp test` will run the unit tests with mocha.